 - Slim-fast diet.

 As you can see there’s plenty to choose from, they all look at the same topic but with totally different views and methods.
 This is great because we all unique, so choosing what’s the best diet to lose weight is relevant.

 The 5.2 diet – intermittent eating.

 A diet based on eating normally for 5 days a week and eat a restricted diet for two days.
-The principals behind this kind of diet is simple but it can have its pros and cons.
+The principles behind this kind of diet is simple but it can have its pros and cons.
 There isn’t a drastic change in your eating so losing weight can be achieved more easily.

 The biggest down fall to this dieting system is, you need to be disciplined with what you eat during your restricted days and while doing so make sure your meals remain nutritional.

 Dukan diet – low carbohydrate and high protein.